EyasuTeshome/shifttracker/becoming-a-remote-professional/core-study-skills-at-microverse.md

 ### Setting yourself up for success through three areas:

 By knowing when your deadlines are, proactively communicating, and adjusting to your new schedule, you will be ready to get far ahead in the Microverse program.
-Please read through the information together with your standup team.
+Please read through the information together with your morning session team.
 You should not mute yourself while doing this exercise.

 - [Three habits for success](three-habits-for-success.md)